ktraunmueller/Computable/README.md

 - I reserve all rights to the name "Computable" and the app icon.
 Please don't use them, that's all I'm asking for.
 To repeat: any derivative work must not be named Computable, nor is it allowed to use my icon.
 - Other than that, enjoy!

+Update: Since the app's website is no longer online, I added some screenshots that show what the app looked like.